 STEP 2: Mix in 4 tablespoons of vinegar and stir for 60 seconds.

-STEP 3: Pour into a strainer and press out all the milk.
+STEP 3: Pour the mixture into a strainer and press out all the liquid leaving just the solid clumps or curds behind.
+This will resemble the consistency of ricotta cheese!

-STEP 4: Press paper towel into the strainer to remove any leftover milk.
+STEP 4: Press the paper towel into the strainer to soak up any of the leftover liquid or whey and remove it.

-STEP 5: Lay out a piece of paper towel, place a cookie cutter onto the paper towel and press your vinegar milk into the cookie cutter and let set for 48 hours.
+STEP 5: Lay out a piece of paper towel, place a cookie cutter onto the paper towel, and press your vinegar-milk mixture or plastic dough into the cookie cutter and let set for 48 hours.

-STEP 6: Wait the 48 hours and color with a sharpie.
+STEP 6: Wait the 48 hours and color with a Sharpie if desired!

 You will want to set aside a couple of days for this science experiment since it will need to dry before it can be colored!